Bruderjulian/PathSage/README.md

 ## Testing

-Everything is being tested with over 45 Tests and 415 Assertions as of now!
-The Tests achieve a near 100% coverage in all stats (lines, branches, functions)!
+The Tests achieve a near 100% coverage (in lines, branches, functions) with 56 Tests and 494 Assertions as of now, with more to come!
-I couldn't test some error-catching stuff (only 2) because I haven't found a case where these branches are being executed.
-These don't affect performance nor size!
+I couldn't test some error-catching stuff because I haven't found a case where these branches are being executed.
+These don't affect performance, size nor test coverage!

 To run tests, first clone repo and then run the following command: